AddioElectronics/Fake-Netstat/Readme.md

 - Real Chance (0 - 1) - The chance a real connection will be displayed.
 (0 - 1)
 - Custom Chance (0 - 1) - The chance a custom connection will be displayed.
 (0 - 1)
 - Allow Repeated Connections- Can custom, and real commands be displayed more than once?
 If your list is short this is not recommended.
+- Randomize Custom Order - If true the custom commands will be displayed in a random order.
 - Custom Connections - An array of pre-built connections, allows you to customize the protocol, local IP, foreign IP, and the state.
+These can be toggled to repeat or not.
 - Custom Connection Formats - An array of semi-built connections, just like Custom Connections but allows you to randomize things like digits.
+These will always have a chance of repeating.

 Custom Connection Formats Example:
 ```